Waddington’s is Canada’s Auction & Appraisal Company

 To fully round out our fine arts and luxury goods portfolio, we added Fine Wine & Spirits under the authority of the LCBO to our offerings in the fall of 2015.

 Today and looking forward — Waddington’s is committed and energized by the challenge to adapt to the changing demands of the business and to continuously look for opportunities to expand our horizons.
-Whether conducting unique auctions such as the contents of Maple Leaf Gardens, or the many estate, specialty and benefits auctions, we’re proud that as Toronto has become an international business and arts force – so have we.
+Whether conducting unique auctions such as the contents of Maple Leaf Gardens, or the many estate, specialty and fundraising events, we’re proud that as Toronto has become an international business and arts force – so have we.